User Guide

 Input words in

-are the parameters to be supplied by the user. e.g. inadd n/NAME
+UPPER_CASEare the parameters to be supplied by the user. e.g. inadd n/NAME,NAMEis a parameter which can be used asadd n/John Doe. -

 Commands in square brackets are optional. e.g.